Our rating: (4.5/5)

 Product menu as the checkout screen.

-Add product variants like size and colour and enable the Eat-in, Takeaway, Delivery or Pickup options if you’re a café, for selecting during the checkout flow.
+You can add product variants like size and colour and label orders as Eat-in, Takeaway, Delivery or Pickup if you’re a café.

 • Cash